-Despite the operational difficulties, an excellent set of cores was obtained from Site 1179, which is located on lithosphere of Anomaly M8 age (129 Ma).
-A 377-m-thick sedimentary column was cored in addition to 98 m of basaltic basement (total depth = 475 meters below seafloor).
-The sedimentary column can be divided into four lithologic units.
-Unit I consists of 223.5 m of clay- and radiolarian-bearing diatom ooze of late Miocene to late Pleistocene age.
+Despite the operational difficulties, an excellent set of cores was obtained from Site 1179, which is located on lithosphere of Anomaly M8 age (129 Ma) (Gradstein et al., 1994, 1995).
+A 375-m-thick sedimentary column was cored in addition to 100 m of basaltic basement (total depth = 475 meters below seafloor).
+The sedimentary column can be divided into four lithostratigraphic units.
+Unit I consists of 221.5 m of clay- and radiolarian-bearing diatom ooze of late Miocene to late Pleistocene age.
 Ash beds are common in this unit, recording volcanic activity from the western Pacific island arcs.
-Unit II is a clav-rich, diatom-bearing radiolarian ooze of late Miocene age with a thickness of 22.5 m.
-Unit III contains barren, brown pelagic clay in a 37.5-m-thick layer.
-Unit IV yielded poor recovery with only chert and porcellanite fragments from an unknown sedimentary matrix within 93.7 m above basement.
-The upper sedimentary section produced a well-defined magnetic reversal pattern, which shows that sedimentation was low (1.5 m/m.y.) during the mid-Miocene and increased 300-fold (to 40-43 m/m.y.) in the Pliocene and Pleistocene.
-Biostratigraphy in Units I and II was based mainly on siliceous microfossils and palynomorphs because calcareous microfossils were rare to absent.
+Unit II is a clay-rich, diatombearing radiolarian ooze of late Miocene age with a thickness of 24.5 m.
+Unit III contains barren brown pelagic clay in a 37.5-m-thick layer.
+Unit IV yielded poor recovery with only chert and porcellanite fragments from an unknown sedimentary host within 93.7 m above basement.
+The upper sedimentary section produced a well-defined magnetic reversal pattern, which shows that sedimentation was low (1.56 m/m.y.) before the mid-Miocene and increased 20-fold (to ~30 m/m.y.) in the Pliocene and Pleistocene.
+Biostratigraphy in Units I and II was based mainly on siliceous microfossils and palynomorphs, because calcareous microfossils were rare to absent.
 Sedimentation rates derived from biostratigraphy are in good agreement with those calculated from magnetostratigraphy.
-The brown pelagic clay of Unit III is barren, and few fossils were recovered from Unit IV; however, radiolarians observed in porcellanite samples indicate an Early Cretaceous age.
+The brown pelagic clay of Unit III is barren, and few fossils were recovered from Unit IV; however, radiolarians observed in porcellanite samples indicate an Early Cretaceous age for the base of Unit IV.
 The physical properties of the upper sedimentary section are unusual because porosities are extremely high (often >80%) and bulk densities actually decrease downhole for the first 150 m.
-These characteristics probably result from an increasing downward abundance of diatom tests, which have low grain densities and contain large amounts of pore space.
-The 98-m igneous section consists of aphyric ocean ridge basalts divided into 48 units based on lithologic differences and cooling boundaries.
+These characteristics probably result from an increase downward in abundance of diatom tests, which have low grain densities and contain large amounts of pore space.
+The 100-m igneous section consists of mainly aphyric ocean-ridge basalts divided into 48 units based on lithologic differences and cooling boundaries.
 The section consists of massive flows and pillows with small amounts of interunit sediments and volcanic breccia.
-The basalts are unusually fresh for Early Cretaceous igneous rock, and alteration is restricted to low-grade zeolite facies at temperatures less than $\sim 10^{\circ}-30^{\circ}C$ .
+The basalts are unusually fresh for Early Cretaceous igneous rock, and alteration is restricted to low-grade zeolite facies of temperatures less than $\sim 10^{\circ} - 30^{\circ}$ C.